NCICCGPO/HCMI-Flagship-Manuscript/analyses/README.md

 This script calculates the Pearson correlation between models and parent tumors based on their cancer-associated CpG hypermethylation profiles; these results are used to generate Figure 3a.

+**Fig4ab**: `Fig4ab.ipynb`

+This notebook generates Figure 4a–b by summarizing the distribution of disease types across HCMI models and CCLE cell lines.
+It aggregates RNA-seq metadata by disease and model type, calculates relative representation, and produces the comparison plots shown in Fig. 4a and the summary of unique HCMI-only disease subtypes shown in Fig. 4b.

 **Fig.4c**: `Fig.4c_NMF.html` + `Fig.4c_UMAP.html`

 These scripts perform dimension reduction via non-negative matrix factorization (NMF) on combined HCMI, TCGA, and TARGET cohorts using CpG sites with cancer-associated DNA hypermethylation.
 A UMAP is then generated based on the NMF factors for tumor types represented across both HCMI and the TCGA/TARGET projects

+**Fig4d**: `Fig4d.ipynb`

+This notebook generates Figure 4d using UMAP coordinates from Celligner outputs generated with the Celligner pipeline.
+It visualizes TCGA/TARGET tumors, HCMI tumors, and HCMI models in a shared transcriptomic embedding space, with colors denoting cancer type and symbols distinguishing sample types.

 **Fig.4e**: `Fig.4e.html`